ibm-cloud-docs/cloud-object-storage/libraries/node.md

 ### Minimum requirements
 {: #node-gs-prereqs}

-To run the SDK you will need **Node 4.x+**.
+To run the SDK, you need **Node 4.x+**.

 ### Creating a client and sourcing credentials
 {: #node-gs-credentials}

-To connect to COS, a client is created and configured by providing credential information (API Key, Service Instance ID and IBM Authentication Endpoint).
+To connect to COS, a client is created and configured by providing credential information (API Key, Service Instance ID, and IBM Authentication Endpoint).
 These values can also be automatically sourced from a credentials file or from environment variables.

 After generating a [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html), the resulting JSON document can be saved to `~/.bluemix/cos_credentials`.
 The SDK will automatically source credentials from this file unless other credentials are explicitly set during client creation.
-If the `cos_credentials` file contains HMAC keys the client will authenticate with a signature, otherwise the client will use the provided API key to authenticate using a bearer token.
+If the `cos_credentials` file contains HMAC keys the client authenticates with a signature, otherwise the client uses the provided API key to authenticate with a bearer token.

 The `default` section heading specifies a default profile and associated values for credentials.
-You can create additional profiles in the same shared configuration file, each with its own credential information.
+You can create more profiles in the same shared configuration file, each with its own credential information.
 The following example shows a configuration file with the default profile:
 ```
 [default]
 ibm_api_key_id = <DEFAULT_IBM_API_KEY>